msuryawanshi05/Loyalty-Based-Discount-System/README.md

 Discount (DiscountID, DiscountType, EligibilityCriteria, Percentage)

 ⚠️ Security Note
 This is a basic prototype and not production-ready.
 Before deployment:

-Implement proper admin auth (e.g., Flask-Login, hashed passwords)

-Use HTTPS in production
+Implement proper admin auth (e.g., Flask-Login, hashed passwords) Use HTTPS in production
 Add CSRF protection and input validation
 Schedule regular database backups

+📜 License
+This project is open-source and available under the MIT License.

 🧑‍💻 Author
 Mukul Suryawanshi